davisRoman/git_dag/intro_to_the_dag.md

 * master
 ```

-- However the start indicates that you're still in the master branch, so go ahead and checkout the feature branch
+- However the *star* indicates that you're still in the `master` branch, so go ahead and checkout the feature branch

 ```
 $ git checkout feature